-Guerlain's former artistic director, Sylvaine Delacourte, recounts that Habit Rouge wasn't successful from the start, and therefore the managing part of the family, which found Habit Rouge too feminine, ordered Jean-Paul Guerlain to create a less sweet version.
+Guerlain's former artistic director, Sylvaine Delacourte, recounts that Habit Rouge wasn't successful from the start, and therefore the family's managers, who found Habit Rouge too feminine, ordered Jean-Paul Guerlain to create a less sweet version.
 Hence came Habit Rouge Dry in 1967, counting as Guerlain's earliest flanker, but now long gone.
 If you didn't know better, when you splash on the Dry version, you'd just think it was Habit Rouge.
 However, if you wear classic Habit Rouge on your other arm at the same time, you'll notice that the cologne notes are amped up, and you sense the lack of vanillic sensuality in the drydown.

 Read more about Habit Rouge